ProjectRazon/Razon/vault/Languages/Arabic/Orthography and Phonology.md

     - languages
 ---

-# The Arabic Script
+# Orthography

 The [[Writing Systems|writing system]] used by the [[index|Arabic]] language is an [[Writing Systems#Abjads|abjad]] consisting of 28 letters.
 It is a cursive script written from right to left and top to bottom.
 All letters have between two and four forms depending on their position in a word so as to be able to connect with the letters surrounding them:
 - The initial form is used at the start of a word and connects with the letter after it.
 - The medial form is used in the middle of a word and connects with the letters before and after it.
 - The final form is used at the end of a word and connects with the letter preceding it.

-The letters ʾalif (ا), dāl (د), dāl (ذ), rāʾ (ر), zayn (ز) and wāw (و) are the only letters whose medial forms do not connect with the letters following them.
-When a letter follows them, it is either in its isolated form (if it is the last letter of the word) or in its initial form (if it is not the last letter of the word).
+The letters ʾalif (ا), dāl (د), dhāl (ذ), rāʾ (ر), zayn (ز), and wāw (و) are known as non-connecting letters.
+They only have two forms and do not connect to a subsequent letter in the word.
+Any letter that follows them must begin a new connection, taking its initial form (or isolated form if it is the last letter of the word).

 <table>
 <caption>The Arabic Script</caption>
 <thead>